Cord Cutting Guides, News, and Reviews

 HughesNet overhauled their pricing structure as well, resulting in some compelling new satellite Internet deals in the $50–100 range.

 Keep in mind that HughesNet plans all have the same 25/3 Mbps speed.
 Unlike cable Internet providers, HughesNet prices plans by data allowance.
-For this reason, we do not recommend HughesNet for “cord cutters” who watch hours of Netflix every night.
-These customers should consider pairing HughesNet with a satellite TV provider like DirecTV or Dish.
+For this reason, we do not recommend HughesNet for cord-cutters who watch hours of Netflix every night.
+As we explained our review of HughesNet, these customers should consider pairing HughesNet with a satellite TV provider like DirecTV or Dish.

 For customers who can't shoehorn their Internet usage into the smaller 10 GB plan, the 20 GB plan is an attractive alternative.
 If you go over the data limit, HughesNet charges much less than cell carriers for additional data increments.
 Satellite Internet is generally a stronger performer in rural areas, so we'd recommend the 20 GB plan over alternatives like a hotspot or phone tethering.